kmeaw/wrongssh/README.md

 - run the server;
 - ssh -p 2200 root@docker-container@server

+You can authenticate with a password (/etc/shadow) or a public key (/etc/passwd + $HOME/.ssh/authorized_keys).

 ## TODO:
 - [ ] Support logging in as a non-root user
+- [ ] Support iptables' REDIRECT target to mimic a running sshd on port 22